kkarhan/pico360-harness/README.md

 - I could've used a ["RJ-50" 10p10c](https://en.wikipedia.org/wiki/Modular_connector#10P10C) connector if I put all the GND lines together, but not only are they even harder to find at a reasonable price, but some people may attempt to violently shove it into an RJ-45 Ethernet socket anyway.
   - Also I don't want to fiddle with said tiny connectors when I can get DA-15 terminal blocks & plug casings for less than the tooling needed to properly crimp 10P10C connectors.
     - I can put the PicoFlasher in the same case as the adaptor and basically have a clean setup - at least from the outside.

+### What it won't do:
+#### Since it's RGH3, it'll not do more or less than it does.
+This includes the lack of moddability for the ["Winchester"](https://www.youtube.com/watch?v=QwZCnMqNaQ0) - Revision, which is the [last Xbox 360 "Slim E" version](https://www.youtube.com/watch?v=Wt8szKmKrRU) which are [made 07/2014 and later](https://weekendmodder.com/identify.html).
+You can [identify them just by looking through the top grade and see if there's a metal heatspreader on the XCGPU or not](https://www.youtube.com/watch?v=nEBafRncgsk&t=16).
+- If you want to be 100% certain that your console is moddable and worth the effort, then it's recommended to stick with an Xbox 360 "Slim S" which are [easily identified](https://weekendmodder.com/identify.html) by having no Memory Unit ports on the front, a HDD slot on the bottom instead of the top-mounted HDD and capacitive front buttons.

 ---
 ## Acknowledgements
 ### Projects